Telling Untold Histories will take place on

 - Everyone should participate and contribute.
 Unconferences are democratic in their structure.
 There are no experts or underlings.
 Everyone learns and solves problems together.

-- Be guided by the “law of two feet.”
-If the session isn’t what you thought it would be, or if you want to check out another, get up and go.
-You are always free to move between sessions.
+- You are always free to move between sessions.
+If a session isn’t what you thought it would be, or if you want to check out another, go right ahead.